hcliu/easy_auth/README.md

 end
 ```

-3. Add your API token to your request header on your client
+Add your API token to your request header on your client:

     $ curl --header "HTTP_X_API_TOKEN: your_api_token" api.yourservice.com